triplea-game/triplea-game.github.io/user-guide/rule-book.md

 https://sourceforge.net/projects/tripleamaps/

-Appendices & Additional Content are continued below… 24
+## Appendices & Additional Content

+24
+## Example of Play: 1st Turn Walkthrough of Russians in "Big World: 1942"

 Example of Play: First Turn Walkthrough of “Big World” First of all, we have installed TripleA on the desktop of a PC and started the game.
 The setup window appears.